Real Life (Magazine album): Release

 Real Life was released on LP and cassette in June 1978.
 It peaked at no. 29 on the UK Albums Chart.
 "Shot by Both Sides", the album's only single, peaked at no. 41 on the UK Singles Chart.

 The album was reissued in remastered form by Virgin/EMI in 2007, along with the other three of the band's first four studio albums, and included four bonus tracks and liner notes by Kieron Tyler.

 Reception

-Real Life has been critically acclaimed since its release.

-On its release, Jon Savage said in Sounds: "A commercial, quality rock album then, with deceptive depths.
+Real Life has received critical acclaim since its release.
+Jon Savage said in Sounds: "A commercial, quality rock album then, with deceptive depths.
 All is not revealed."

-The album was ranked at no. 20 among the top "Albums of the Year" for 1978 by NME, with "Shot by Both Sides" ranked at no. 9 among the year's top tracks.
+The album was ranked at No. 20 among the top "Albums of the Year" for 1978 by NME, with "Shot by Both Sides" ranked at no. 9 among the year's top tracks.